rapido-mobile/rapido-mobile.github.io/tutorials/secrets_persistence.md

 If you create a [DocumentForm](https://pub.dev/documentation/rapido/latest/rapido/DocumentForm-class.html) without a document property set or with document set to null, the [DocumentForm](https://pub.dev/documentation/rapido/latest/rapido/DocumentForm-class.html) will create a new [Document](https://pub.dev/documentation/rapido/latest/rapido/Document-class.html), and add it to the DocumentList.
 If you include a [Document](https://pub.dev/documentation/rapido/latest/rapido/Document-class.html), then the form will edit that document instead.

 Again, the ternary operator makes this easy.
-You can read the code below as "if userList.length equaly zero, then the document is null, else, the document is the first index in userList."
+You can read the code below as "if userList.length equal zero, then the document is null, else, the document is the first index in userList."

 ```dart
 document: userList.length == 0 ? null : userList[0],